The Angouleme Comic Festival

 Their value is reflected in a variety of awards presented throughout the event including a lifetime achievement award, Grand Prix de la ville d’Angoulême, given to a comic’s author for his contribution to the world of comics.

-So if you happen to be in Angoulême in late January the event is being held 26-29th.
-There is also a pro day one day earlier on the 25th.
-It’s well worth a visit and for details on times, authors who will be exhibiting etc. visit the official website for more details >>>
+If you happen to be in Angoulême in late January it’s well worth a visit and for details on times, authors who will be exhibiting etc. visit the official website for more details >>>